SoC's Founder

 • Diploma of Professional Photography

-• Diploma of Primary Teaching (creative arts)
+• Diploma of Primary Teaching (Arts), and

 • Certificate IV Small Business Management.